Hanalei Hawaii, USA Travel Guide

 Best deals on lodging and flights.
 Minimal crowds.
 More opportunities for spontaneous bookings.

 Increased chance of rain, specifically in December.
-Some activities weather-dependent or limited.
+A few activities weather-dependent or limited.

 Hawaii's tropical location means certain weather phenomena warrant attention.
 Hurricane season runs from June 1st to November 30th.
 Direct hurricane hits are rare, but tropical storms or hurricanes passing near the islands bring heavy rains, strong winds, high surf, and flash flooding.
 Travelers monitor weather forecasts during this period.
 Local authorities give guidance if a storm approaches.